-Just now, while flicking Jungle Red fingernails through the spammed questions I receive for this blog, I noticed the kind of query I usually relish (since it would lead us straight to Kenneth Anger territory– I know the turf worryingly well).
-The question was: “Could you tell me more about transmitted diseases?”
+Just now, while flicking Jungle Red fingernails through the spammed questions I receive for this blog, I noticed the sort of query I usually relish (since it would lead us straight to Kenneth Anger territory– I am worryingly familiar with that dirty turf).
+The question was: “Could you tell me more about classic Hollywood’s grubby underbelly?”

 Why yes, friend, I could.
-I could be a tour guide though Hollywood Babylon, leading you by the hand as we stroll by the “Hollywood” sign, where Peg Entwhistle jumped from the “H” to her death in 1932.
-Then we’d wander near the house David Niven and Errol Flynn rented, which some wag* nicknamed “Cirrhosis by-the Sea.”
-I could talk about Jean Harlow’s Hubby’s death dildo and Jeff Chandler’s yen to wear polka-dot dresses.
-Or about how Bogart liked to hide under tables while his wife Mayo got into bar fights.
+I absolutely could be a tour guide though Hollywood Babylon, leading you by your soft hand as we stroll by the “Hollywood” sign, where Peg Entwhistle jumped from the “H” to her death in 1932.
+Then we’d wander near the house David Niven and Errol Flynn shared, which some wag* nicknamed “Cirrhosis by-the Sea.”
+I could talk about Harlow’s Hubby’s death dildo and Jeff Chandler’s yen to wear polka-dot dresses.
+Or about how Bogart used to hide under tables while his wife Mayo got into bar fights.
 I could talk about all kinds of salacious useless crap, and quite often do.

 But, dear reader, not today.
-Today my nails are sharp but my heart contains the softness of spring.
-Today I choose not to focus on the weary negativities of life, the injustices, imbalances, and the itchy thrush-inducing mornings-after the night before.
-So I won’t do a tour of syphilitic Hollywood, and not only because that’d be one lo-ong essay to write of a lovely May day.
+Today my nails are sharp but my spirit is yielding.
+Today I choose not to focus on the weary negativities of life, the injustices, imbalances, and the thrush-inducing mornings-after the night before.
+So I won’t do a tour of syphilitic Hollywood, and not only because that’d be one lo-ong essay to write of a lovely October day.

 I’m talking about Rosalind Russell as Sylvia Fowler in The Women.
 If you haven’t yet seen this film, all I can say is Goddamn you are lucky to have it in your future.
 If you have, here’s a little recap for you:

 So what makes a great comic performance?
 A good comic performance is of course funny and compelling, timely and easeful.
 A truly great comic performance, to me, is funny, timeless, and contains a profound unease, a bone-deep sense of not belonging.
-It not only brings an enlivening chaos to a production but, to an audience, an almost palpable sense of release.
+It not only brings an enlivening chaos but also an almost palpable sense of release.
 Release from convention, from cliché, from the weight of stereotype and other forms of lazy thinking.
-These performances make us wish we had the nerve to be so alive, so abandoned, so blissfully subversive of expectations.
+These performances make us wish we had the nerve to be that alive, so abandoned, so blissfully subversive of expectations.

 Unlike some of the other actresses I’ve written about here, Roz Russell was no one’s tragic figure.
 Born with a patrician beauty and a gangling body, in Hollywood she found herself swathed in gauze and repeatedly playing thankless “Ladylike” roles.
 Here’s Roz on her career in 1936: